Frequently Asked Questions

 Are you currently accepting new clients?

-Yes, I currently have one space available for a new client.
+Yes, I currently have two spaces available for new clients.

 How much will therapy cost?